nitred/no_imagination/examples/mnist/README.md

 * training of discriminator ONLY with labels i.e. fake vs real i.e. using opt_D_pre
 * training of generator with the usual opt_G

+# v3
+* Conditional GAN are the best :)
+* No normalization
+* Different y for D and G

+# v4
+* Conditional GAN are the best :)
+* Different y for D and G, probably similar to original GAN paper
+* Basic Normalization

 # To Experiment
 * Dimensionality of noise